StackVista/stackstate-docs/configure/health/health-synchronization.md

 ### Check State

-The health check state is calculated by an external monitoring system.
-It has the relevant information to attach to a topology element and to contribute to the topology element health state.
+The health check state is calculated by an external monitoring system and includes all information required to attach it to a topology element.
+Once attached to a topology element, the health check state contributes to the [element's own health state](/use/concepts/health-state.md#element-own-health-state).

 ## See also